 A great way to improve your writing is to write a blog.
-When you blog, you can learn other important skills, including building a website, research, and using tools such as WordPress.
+When you blog, you can learn other important skills, including building a website, researching, and using WordPress tools.

 Blogging can advance your career by establishing you as an expert or authority on a subject.
-Writing a blog can give you an incentive to study new subjects and search for new knowledge.
+Writing a blog can incentivize you to study new subjects and search for new knowledge.

 Finally, I find writing a very therapeutic and rewarding experience.
-It does not start that way, but as you become more skilled and proficient at it, you reap the rewards through creative expression.
+It does not start that way, but you reap the rewards through creative expression as you become more skilled and proficient at it.

 3. Start a Podcast